-We will discuss the basis of your nursing challenges and identify solutions that will work for your family.
+We will discuss the basis of your feeding challenges and identify solutions that will work for your family.
 Together we’ll discuss and create an individually tailored care plan, that includes clinical recommendations and next steps.
 You will be provided with a care plan, relevant information, resources, and referrals by email shortly after the consult so that you’ll have everything in writing to refer to as needed.
 At the end of the consultation, you’ll plan when to check-in with each other again.

 After your appointment

 After the consult, your IBCLC will write and send a report to your and your baby’s health care providers to support collaborative care for your family.
 At your convenience on our designated check-in date, we’ll connect by phone or email to see how your family is doing and how else we can support you.
-You’re welcome to call and/or email at any point for additional information and support until your initial breastfeeding issues are resolved.
+You’re welcome to call and/or email at any point for additional information and support until your initial challenges are resolved.

 Not every client will want or need a follow-up lactation consultation, but for those who do we offer a shortened and reduced cost option.
 Since we will already have all the necessary background information we can focus on your next steps, new questions, or current concerns.
 These visits are generally about an hour and are spent reviewing progress from our last consult, addressing your needs, and creating an updated care plan.
 Phone and email follow-up is again included until your original issue is resolved.

 Need additional support?

 If you have new or different questions or challenges at any point in your journey, you’re welcome to contact us for additional support.
 Depending on what’s happening, we may schedule a follow-up consultation or a phone/internet consult.